Atlantis (franchise): Atlantis: The Lost Empire (2001)

 Atlantis: The Lost Empire is a theatrical film produced by Walt Disney Animation Studios—the first science fiction film in Disney's animated features canon.

 Atlantis: Milo's Return (2003)

-Atlantis: Milo's Return is a direct-to-video film and is a sequel to Atlantis: The Lost Empire.
+Atlantis: Milo's Return is a direct-to-video film and is a sequel to 2001's Atlantis: The Lost Empire.

 Cancelled projects

-Atlantis: Shards of Chaos
+Atlantis II

-Originally, Disney was developing a theatrical sequel titled Shards of Chaos, but it was abandoned once The Lost Empire was less successful than anticipated.
+Originally, Disney was developing a theatrical sequel, but it was abandoned once The Lost Empire was less successful than anticipated.
 Gary Trousdale and Kirk Wise were set to return as directors, along with Don Hahn as producer and John Sanford as story supervisor.
 According to Wise, the sequel would have seen most of the original characters return.
 The main villain was to be Helga Sinclair, who survived the events of the first film, was turned into a cyborg, and established a mercenary group to raid Atlantis.

 Team Atlantis

 The film was also meant to have a sequel animated series, Team Atlantis, which would have featured mythological and ancient elements such as Puck, the Loch Ness Monster, the Terracotta Army, and Demona, a character from Gargoyles.
 Because of the film's failure, Team Atlantis went unproduced.
 Its planned episodes were incorporated into Atlantis: Milo's Return, with additional animation made to link them.